 A bit too brightly, Jude explained, “Paul is a night owl.
 If I remember your old habits, you operate on opposing schedules.
 You will have lots of time to complete your reading list.
 So you’re finishing the degree?”
 Jude was trying for normalcy and polite conversation with her little sister who was more a stranger than a close relation.

 Edith nodded.
 “Degrees!
 Yes.
 It’s a bit scary to finish just like it was to return to the States and begin again.
 Big decisions are right around the corner.
 I need to have a few answers about a career by the end of the summer.
 Dad wants me to apply to the Bureau, but I was thinking about teaching.”
-Half under her breath, she muttered, “And there’s always Foreign Service through one of the embassies.”
+Half under her breath, she muttered, “And there’s always Foreign Service.”

 Paul glanced toward the second door where his desk beckoned.
 “I guess it appears large after a college dorm, but the room is actually a bit small.
 We stole some space from it when we enlarged my study.
 This used to be a summer kitchen and pantry before we gutted it.
 My study is through the next door on the hall, but you needn’t bother with it while you’re here; consider it my private domain.”
 The unfriendly statement sounded rehearsed.
 Paul fingered the report he had tucked into the large pocket of his robe and shivered at prickles of unease.